Skip to content

 Installation

-pip install py2dtm
+pip install leopard-em

 Installing from Source

-git clone https://github.com/jdickerson95/tt2DTM.git
+git clone https://github.com/Lucaslab-Berkeley/Leopard-EM.git

-cd tt2DTM
+cd Leopard-EM

 pip install .